Neural network illustration — nodes and connections emerging from code

 Step 4: Implement Forward Propagation

-• Multiply input values by weights and add biases.
+• Multiply inputs by weights and add biases to compute the hidden layer.

-• Apply the activation function to get hidden layer values.
+• Apply the activation function on the hidden layer.

-• Multiply hidden layer values by weights and apply activation again to get the final output.
+• Multiply hidden layer output by output weights, add bias, then apply activation again to compute final output.

 def forward_propagation(X):